 UC Santa Barbara is a top 10 public university located on the shore of the Pacific Ocean.
 UCSB has 90 majors and 40 minors in three undergraduate colleges.
 UCSB is known for outstanding research, academics, and student support.

 University of California, Santa Barbara is a public, state school in a suburban setting in Santa Barbara, California.
 UC Santa Barbara was founded in 1909 and now enrolls around 26,023 students a year, including 23,196 undergrads.
-UC Santa Barbara offers on-campus housing for students.
+UC Santa Barbara provides on-campus housing for students.

 There are many ways for students to get involved at UC Santa Barbara!
 Love music or performing?
 Sing in a chorus or perform with one of UC Santa Barbara's theater groups.